warlord500/Attack-of-the-Unidead/README.md

 - [ ] Create dungeon generator
 - [ ] Draw sprite art for Unicycle dude

-## Linking the project into Visual Studio
+## Linking the engine into Visual Studio

 After creating your project, right click it and select properties.
 Make sure your configuration is in "All Configurations" before continuing